mebz2/nexus/features.md

 - [ ] Edit Group Information
 - [ ] Invite People to the Group
   - [ ] searching and completion for user email addresses
-- [ ] Kickout members from the Group
+- [ ] Kick-out members from the Group
 - [ ] Promote members in the Group
 - [ ] Group Calendar
   - [ ] Add events to the calendar